iamkhattar/covid19-tracker/README.md

 # 🦠 - coronavirus-global

-coronavirus-global is tool to view COVID-19 statistics from the command line.
+coronavirus-global is a tool to view COVID-19 statistics from the command line.

 # Install